global-121/121-platform/README.md

 ### To "test" environment

-- Merged PR's to 'master' branch are automatically deployed to the test-server. (via [webhook](tools/webhook.service), see: [/tools#GitHub-webhook](tools/README.md#github-webhook))
+- Merged PR's to the branch `master` are automatically deployed to the test-server. (via [webhook](tools/webhook.service), see: [/tools#GitHub-webhook](tools/README.md#github-webhook))
   - To skip deployment after a PR is merged, add `[SKIP CD]` to the title of the PR before merging.
 (For example when only updating documentation)
-- Make sure to update the environment-settings as soon as possible, preferably before the merge+deploy.
+- Make sure to update any environment-settings/configurations as soon as possible, preferably before the merge & deploy.

-### To "production" environment
+### To "production" environment(s)

 #### On initial deployment (only)